w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/04-cloudcomputing.md

 :::: {.columns}
 ::: {.column width=50%}

-This is not a sharp taxonomy
+This is not a sharp taxonomy.

 *Ingestion* vs *Analytics*